 - Scan the headlines to find something that is relevant to you, and read the section meaningfully.

-When it comes to self employed income proof, you have 2 options:
+When it comes to self employed income proof, you have two options:

 Basically, a full doc loan requires a fully verified income assessment, where you provide all the documents the lender wants to assess your income in detail.

-If your lender is following a prudent procedure for verifying your income, it’s actually more likely they are providing you with a loan you can afford to pay back, whilst also avoiding fraud and possible loss to the lender (they have a lot of data to help them create their lending policies).
+By requesting your self employed income proof via all your financial documents available it’s more likely they are providing you with a loan you can afford to pay back, whilst also avoiding fraud and possible loss to the lender (they have a lot of data to help them create their lending policies).

 Due to the benefits of a full doc loan, this is the type of self employed loan that most people prefer.

-You will have to provide all of the following documents for either 1 or 2 financial years (only 10-20% of lenders are happy with just the 1 year’s income documents so you can ask us which lender suits you, if you just want to provide 1 years):
+You will have to provide all of the following documents for either 1 or 2 financial years (about 10-20% of lenders are happy with just the 1 year’s self employed income proof, most want two):